aakb/design/README.md

 # Design

 This repository contains designs for aakb projects.
-Consider this documentation and source for the HTML and CSS (SASS) of a given project.
+Consider this documentation and source for the HTML and CSS of a given project.

 For now, all project designs should recide in a folder with the corresponding project name containing necessary files.